codemod-com/docs/docs/cli/advanced-usage.md

 ### `--threadCount`

-The `--threadCount` option can be used to specify the number of worker threads Intuita uses while running codemods.
+The `--threadCount` option can be used to specify the number of worker threads the CLI uses while running codemods.
 This option is set to 4 threads by default.

 This option uses the following format: